-With two under two and soon to be three under three, we were also hyper aware of the sleep patterns of our kids.
+With three babies under three, we are always hyper aware of the sleep patterns of our kids.
 We have built great sleep habits with each baby that allow everyone to get quality sleep.
 Throwing in a newborn with no sleep routine and mixed up days and nights is extremely anxiety-inducing!
 We wanted to preserve the good habits of sleep we already had it our house.
 This meant making sure the sleep environment of our other kiddos was set up for success.
 These are the things that worked for our littles, and still work now as we prep for the third little to join us!

 Both my girls are in the stage of always telling me when it is “dark” or when it is “sunny.”
 We got the same blackout curtains for each of their rooms to ensure that during sleep time, it was always “dark.”
 I only got one panel for each window, and they have stayed in excellent condition despite little hands pulling on them all the time.